 At Baycrest, we create, evaluate and transfer new practices, knowledge and products from our health sciences platform and bring them to market to provide a system-wide impact on care delivery, quality of life and health and wellness for an aging population.

-Innovative thinking can be found across the campus and is driven through three key areas:
+Innovative thinking can be found across the campus and is driven through four key areas:

 - The Innovation Technology and Design (ITD) Laboratory is a real-world lab where scientists, engineers, architects, designers and artists develop, inform and validate new products, technologies and processes that enable successful aging at home and improve the care environment within the institutional setting

 - The Centre for Brain Fitness develops evidence-based technologies and interventions aimed at early detection and prevention of aging-related memory decline, repair, and rehabilitation of function

 - The Kunin-Lunenfeld Applied & Evaluative Research Unit provides resources and expertise to support clinical, evaluative and translational research at Baycrest.
 By providing valuable specialized research support for Baycrest clinicians, researchers and educators in one place, KLAERU enables and can accelerate the development of new programs and treatments for memory and aging well.